 achieving our potential?

 We are very excited that Active Reconciliation is a core value of C2021.
-We recognize the land on which we will be meeting is the traditional, unceded territory of the Algonquin Anishinabeg Nation.
+We recognize the land on which many of the members of the Conference Organizing Committee live is on the traditional, unceded territory of the Algonquin Anishinabeg Nation.
 The Algonquin people are a vibrant and resilient Nation that have never relinquished, sold, traded or transferred ownership of their land to European settler colonies.
 Therefore, we refer to this land as Unceded as it has never been surrendered to the Crown.
 This land we occupy is also a traditional meeting place for hunting and gathering between the original inhabitants, the Anishinabe, the Iroquois and newcomers.
-Through the use of the wampum belt, Peace and Friendship Treaties” were created as binding agreements between all parties to continue to peacefully co-exist on traditional Algonquin lands.
+Through the use of the wampum belt, Peace and Friendship Treaties were created as binding agreements between all parties to continue to peacefully co-exist on traditional Algonquin lands.

-C2021 is committed to having a range of diverse voices reflected in our conference program.
+C2021 is also committed to having a range of diverse voices reflected in our conference program, including those of Canadian Indigenous peoples.
 Miigwech.